Ultimate Guide To Minneriya National Park Safari

 Minneriya tank is the main source of water in the national park.
 This man-made tank is 2500 years old and still in good shape, irrigating more than 8,000 hectares of paddy fields.
 The tank is an important source of life not only for the animals in the park but also for the people in the area.

 24 species of mammals, 160 species of birds, 25 species of fish, 75 species of butterflies found in the park.
 15 endemic butterflies, as well as 6 endangered butterfly species, are residing in the park.
 Painted stork, the large bird with long beak standing in the water is a very common sight in the water resources here.
 They are occurring in great number at any time of the year in the park.
-Great white pelican is also another common bird spotted in the water resources in the park.
-Endemic bird species such as Sri Lanka hanging parrot, jungle fowl, and grey horn-bill can be spotted here.
-Endemic and endangered red-lipped lizard can be seen here and it is one of the species of reptiles occurring in the park.
+The great white pelican is also another common bird spotted in the water resources in the park.
+Endemic bird species such as Sri Lanka hanging parrot, jungle fowl, and grey hornbill can be spotted here.
+The endemic and endangered red-lipped lizard can be seen here and it is one of the species of reptiles occurring in the park.

 If you set off on your Minneriya national park safari during the dry season, the number of wild elephants can be exceptionally low, numbering about a dozen of them.
 Most elephants move to nearby wildlife reserves and look for water during the drought.
 In that case, you may have to opt for Kauduall or Eco-park as the venue for your safari.
 The Elephants change their residence between the national parks in the area and choose the best place to hang-around based on the availability of food and water.
 They move from one place to other on foot, after all, elephants are great walkers and walk as much as 3o kilometres a day.

 The park is heavily soak-up with waters of the torrential rain during the monsoons, that occurs during the 6 months from October to March.
 Dry weather with very low rainfall is experienced in the region during the rest of the year.
 But the tank stores the water during the rainy season and feed the entire region with water during the drought.